Esri/geodev-hackerlabs/README.md

 Let's get started!

-> You might find it helpful to follow along with the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs).
+> For additional guidance, you might find it helpful to follow along with the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs).

 ![Steps](./geodev-hackerlabs-apps.png)